Nandu-Pyayala/Blinkit_Sales_Performance_Analysis/README.md

 - **Power Query (in Excel and Power BI):** Used to clean and transform the data before analysis.

 ## Results and Insights
-- The analysis uncovers trends in Blinkit sales, such as peak sales periods and top-performing products.
+- The analysis reveals key trends in Blinkit’s sales performance, including insights into top-performing items and the impact of outlet type, location, and size on sales outcomes
-- Insights from customer segmentation help identify high-value customers, enabling targeted marketing campaigns.
-- Visualizations in Power BI allow users to interact with the data, providing flexibility in exploring the sales performance and forecasting future trends.
+- **Outlet type**: Supermarket 1 accounts for approximately 65% of total sales.
+- **Outlet size**: Smaller outlets demonstrate a strong contribution to total sales and exhibit favorable average sales figures.
+- **Item type**: Fruits, vegetables, and snack foods represent the largest share of total sales.
+- **Fat content**: Products with low fat content generate the highest sales volume.